Magnetic Field Dependence of the Spin Fluctuations in CeCu$_{5.8}$Ag$_{0.2}$: Discussion

 Our analysis of the critical scaling behavior for $H||b$ at $\mu_0H$ = 8 T and $H||c$ at $\mu_0H$ = 1.8 T reveals that both datasets scale according to the HMM model with $R^2$ = 0.978 and 0.969, respectively.
 However, upon visual inspection of the results shown in Fig. \ref{fig:ET_Scaling} a better collapse of the data onto a single curve is observed for $H||b$ when compared to $H||c$.
-This suggests that the latter dataset is close to a conventional metallic regime in which HMM universality class is no longer valid.
+This suggests that the latter dataset is close to a conventional metallic regime in which HMM universality class is no longer valid (see also SM Note 6 for detailed discussion).
 This statement is supported by macroscopic measurements of family members with larger Ag concentration, showing that regular Fermi liquid behavior is restored above $\mu_0H\gtrapprox$ 2.3 T for CeCu$_{5.2}$Ag$_{0.8}$ and $H||c$ \cite{Heuser1997,Scheidt2002}.
 This hypothesis can be tested with a study of the scaling behavior for $H||c$ at larger magnetic field strengths.
-However, an unambiguous decomposition for the fluctuations at $\bf{Q_1}$ and $\bf{Q_2}$ require either cold neutron time-of-flight spectrometers with exceptional signal-to-noise ratio to benefit from the out-of-plane coverage and vertical field cryomagnets, or cold neutron multiplexing spectrometers using strong horizontal magnets with large opening windows.
-The combination of these requirements strongly restricts the feasibility of such experiments and may be achievable only in the future.
-However, additional studies on other CeCu$_{6-x}$Ag$_{x}$ and CeCu$_{6-x}$Au$_{x}$ family members may be also beneficial to clarify nature of the fluctuations at $\bf{Q_2}$ and why they shift with increasing temperature.
+However, technical challenges in neutron instrumentation restricts the feasibility of such experiments and may be achievable only in the future (see SM Note 5 for further information).
+Additional studies on other CeCu$_{6-x}$Ag$_{x}$ and CeCu$_{6-x}$Au$_{x}$ family members may be also beneficial to clarify nature of the fluctuations at $\bf{Q_2}$ and why they shift with increasing temperature.
 We suspect that these fluctuations are related to Fermi surface effects.

 Finally we argue that a decomposition of competing fluctuations into individual contributions via large ($\bf{Q}$, $E$)-maps can be also advantageous in other cases.
 Many studies of metals containing rare-earth elements have reported results which are conflicting with prevailing theories of quantum fluctuations \cite{Park2002,Aronson1995,Stock2012}.
 Here it is interesting to note that these studies have frequently focused on a few selected points in reciprocal space.
 In turn, those materials will benefit from a reinvestigation using state-of-the art neutron spectrometers.
 Moreover, the method may be also favorable to understand how quantum critical fluctuations are affected by magnetic frustration.
 Conceptually, it has been predicted that the complex phase diagrams spanned by the RKKY and Kondo interaction can be extended by magnetic frustration \cite{Coleman2010,Vojta_2018,Si_2013}.
 This has the potential to yield novel QPTs that produce unexplored phenomena such as metallic quantum spin liquid phases \cite{Tokiwa2015,Zhao2019,Tokiwa2013}.